 Students discussed a small number of instances where staff effectively addressed safeguarding concerns relating to sex or relationships.
-However, more commonly, students reported a college environment where staff did not take appropriate action over instances of sexual harassment, sexualized name-calling, and other sexist behaviour.
+However, more commonly, students reported a college environment where staff did not take appropriate action over instances of sexual harassment, sexualised name-calling and other sexist behaviour.

-F?: "The harassment with the whistling.
+F?: The harassment with the whistling.

-F?: There's always tutors around though, because it happens at lunch and stuff, and they never say any, and they don't just whistle, they like make comments as well."
+F?: There's always tutors around though, because it happens at lunch and stuff, and they never say anything, and they don't just whistle, they like make comments as well.
+(FE college 2 (Wales 2), female focus group 1)

-FE College 2 (Wales 2) Female Focus Group 1

-M35: "Our tutor takes the piss out of us. {laughter}.
+M35: Our tutor takes the piss out of us. (laughter).